nashville-software-school/bangazon-inc/book-4-capstone/CAPSTONE_CHECKLIST.md

 ## Set up project

-1. Create Web API VS project
+1. Create Web API project in Visual Studio
 1. Create SQL script (either copy from Gifter and modify or generate from DBDiagram): Save SQL file in the project
 1. Create .gitignore